ghosh64/track-detection/README.md

 To train and test on our dataset on FOV:

-include information about the format of our dataset and what software was used to generate the labels of the boxes(roboflow?)
+include information about the format of our dataset and what software was used to generate the labels of the boxes(roboflow?) include the image of our workflow include a citation link incase people use this code

 ```bash
 cd FOV